ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingparticletracking.rst

 .. figure:: ./media/usingparticletrackingMedia/media/image11.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 4in
-   :height: 0.69841in

-   Figure 5‑41: The green notification box in the ArcGIS Pro Geoprocessing Pane for the Particle Tracking Module.
+   Figure 11-11: The green notification box in the ArcGIS Pro Geoprocessing Pane for the Particle Tracking Module.

 View and Verify Results
 -----------------------